July 4, 2013

 “I pledge allegiance to the flag of the United States of America ...”
 New Americans say these words for the first time at naturalization ceremonies around the country.
 On July 4th at Seattle Center, more than 500 candidates originating from Angola to Zambia will recite them together in the largest daytime Independence Day observance in the Northwest.

 Try to correctly answer these three sample U.S. citizenship test questions:

 1. When was the Declaration of Independence adopted?

 2. In what document is the Freedom of Speech found?

 3. What do the stars on the U.S. flag represent?

 Source: U.S. Citizenship and Immigration Services

-But most of all, join the Ethnic Heritage Council and Seattle Mayor Mike McGinn, plus other elected officials and share an experience of a lifetime welcoming these new citizens.
-Produced by the Ethnic Heritage Council, Seattle Center and United States Citizenship and Immigration Services.
+But most of all, join the Ethnic Heritage Council, Seattle Mayor Mike McGinn, and U.S. Circuit Judge Richard C. Tallman, plus other public officials from all levels of government, and share a patriotic experience of a lifetime welcoming our new citizens.
+Produced by the Ethnic Heritage Council, the Seattle Center, United States District Court for the Western District of Washington, and United States Citizenship and Immigration Services.

 On July 4, the 29th Annual Naturalization Ceremony will be held at Seattle Center Fisher Pavilion.
 The public is encouraged to attend and admission is free.